tiffcrockett/roadroutes/README.md

 7. Navigate back.
 Click the SAVE button to add the route to Your Saved Routes.
 8. To share a favorite route, click [+] (add) icon to navigate to the Add-Route page.
 This will add your route to the All-Routes list.
 9. Enter route information on the Add-Route page and SAVE.
 You will have the option to save the route to Your Saved Routes.
-10. Click on the Added By profile name included on each route summary to view all routes added by the person .
+10. Click on the Added By profile name included on each route summary to view all routes added by the person.
+11. Click on the User-cog icon to navigate to the Settings page and opt to receive an email notification when new routes are posted in your city.

 ## Technologies-Used